Frequently Asked Questions

 Q: Can I defer my payments if I go to graduate school and choose not to borrow for graduate school from CSLF?

 A: If a student wishes to defer payments and interest for Graduate School, the student must be enrolled in school full-time and all payments must be current.
-Students must download and complete the Graduate School deferment form.
+Enrollment in graduate school must be indicated on the Repeat Loan Application/Student Update Form or if student has been in repayment then student must download and complete the Graduate School deferment form.